-- Bias, false assumptions, and stereotypes, including: - ${\odot}$ $\,$ comparatively high levels of stereotyping of older people, Travellers, women, and LGBTI+ people; and - Stigma experienced by LGBTI+ people. - Discrimination, systemic and individual, including: - seeking work, in the workplace and in accessing public and private services, including housing; - $\circ~$ pregnancy related discrimination, and discrimination when transitioning gender identity at work; and - comparatively high levels of discrimination experienced by Black and minority ethnic groups, including Travellers, people with disabilities, and LGBTI+ people. - Harassment, sexual harassment, bullying, abuse and violence, including: - gender-based violence with repercussions at work, in becoming homeless, and with lack of support services; and - \circ $\;$ lack of safety and insecurity for older people and LGBTI+ people in public spaces. - Having to hide one's identity for fear of discrimination or harassment at work, in accessing services, and in public spaces, including: - ${\odot}$ $\,$ for Travellers, LGBTI+ people and people with hidden disabilities in the workplace. - Limitations on independence and autonomy, including: - institutionalisation of people with disabilities and failure to enable choice and control over where they might live; - ${\odot}$ $\,$ lack of support and provision for assisted decision making for people with disabilities;
+- Bias, false assumptions, and stereotypes, including: - comparatively high levels of stereotyping of older people, Travellers, women, and LGBTI+ people; and - Stigma experienced by LGBTI+ people. - Discrimination, systemic and individual, including: - seeking work, in the workplace and in accessing public and private services, including housing; - pregnancy related discrimination, and discrimination when transitioning gender identity at work; and - comparatively high levels of discrimination experienced by Black and minority ethnic groups, including Travellers and Roma, people with disabilities, and LGBTI+ people.

+2 Tool for an Evidence Based Assessment of Equality and Human Rights Issues, Irish Human Rights and Equality Commission (2020); and Implementing the Public Sector Equality and Human Rights Duty, Guidance for Public Bodies - Second Edition, Irish Human Rights and Equality Commission, 2024.
-${\odot}$ $\,$ institutionalisation of older people and failure to enable people to age in place;

-- $\circ\quad$ financial dependence for young people; and - \circ ~ lack of access to information and failure to enable informed choices. - Isolation, including: - o for Travellers in terms of the location of their accommodation; - o LGBTI+ people in coming out and in living in rural areas; and - o older people and people with disabilities living alone.

-• Lack of policies and procedures to respond to and resolve issues of discrimination, harassment and sexual harassment that arise and failure to adequately apply such policies and procedures when such issues arise.

-Under-reporting of discrimination for fear of victimisation, lack of awareness of rights, perspectives that change is not possible, and lack of information on policies and procedures in place.
+- Harassment, sexual harassment, bullying, abuse and violence, including: - gender-based violence with repercussions at work, in becoming homeless, and with lack of support services; and - lack of safety and insecurity for older people and LGBTI+ people in public spaces. - Having to hide one's identity for fear of discrimination or harassment at work, in accessing services, and in public spaces, including: - o for Travellers, Roma, LGBTI+ people and people with hidden disabilities in the workplace. - Limitations on independence and autonomy, including: - o institutionalisation of people with disabilities and failure to enable choice and control over where they might live; - lack of support and provision for assisted decision making for people with disabilities; - institutionalisation of older people and failure to enable people to age in place; - financial dependence for young people; - o application of the Habitual Residence Conditions in relation to Roma; and - o lack of access to information and failure to enable informed choices. - Isolation, including: - o for Travellers in terms of the location of their accommodation; - o LGBTI+ people in coming out and in living in rural areas; and - o older people and people with disabilities living alone. - Lack of policies and procedures to respond to and resolve issues of discrimination, harassment and sexual harassment that arise and failure to adequately apply such policies and procedures when such issues arise. - Under-reporting of discrimination for fear of victimisation, lack of awareness of rights, perspectives that change is not possible, and lack of information on policies and procedures in place.